 From January 2022, further revisions of the Work Safely Protocol have been undertaken to reflect new public health advice and how this will affect workplaces.
 The Work Safely Protocol continues to apply in full, setting out the minimum Public Health infection prevention and control measures required to be taken by employers and workers, in every place of work, to prevent and reduce the spread of COVID-19.

 The Labour Employer Economic Forum (LEEF) is the forum for high-level dialogue between Government, Trade Union and Employer representatives on matters related to the labour force.
-Given the importance of keeping workplaces safe during the COVID-19 pandemic, it established a consultative stakeholder group to oversee the implementation of the Work Safely Protocol.
-This consultative group prepared and published a Guidance note on 7 September last designed to assist employers and workers to plan for the phased return to the workplace.
-Ahead of 20 September, a technical update of the Work Safely Protocol has been prepared with some minor changes to reflect both the most up-to-date available Public Health advice as well as the LEEF Guidance note.
+Given the importance of keeping workplaces safe during the COVID-19 pandemic, it established a consultative stakeholder group to oversee the implementation of the Work Safely Protocol, including revisions and updates to the Protocol.

 COVID-19 Supports, Workplace Health and Safety